Explosion strikes unused ammunition dump in Saudi Arabia

 Explosion strikes unused ammunition dump in Saudi ArabiaNew

 DUBAI, United Arab Emirates (AP) — Saudi Arabia says an explosion has struck an unused ammunition dump in an area southeast of the kingdom’s capital, Riyadh.
-Saudi state television made the announcement Wednesday after social media video circulated of a plume of smoke near Kharj.
+Saudi state media made the announcement Wednesday after social media video circulated of a plume of smoke near Kharj.
 The TV report says no one was injured in the blast, which it described as accidental.
-Kharj is close to Prince Sultan Air Base, which hosts U.S. forces.
-The U.S. military did not immediately respond to a request for comment.
+Kharj is close to Prince Sultan Air Base, which hosts some 2,500 U.S. troops.
+A U.S. Air Force captain tells The Associated Press that no American troops were affected by the blast and that they stood ready to assist the kingdom if needed after the blast.